 Take the JR Kuzuryu Line from Fukui Station to Ichijodani Station (20 minutes, 260 yen).
-The museum is right next to the station, and from there it’s a 10-minute walk to the ruins of the old town.
-If you want to see the restored village, it’s another 15-minute walk deeper into the valley.
+The museum is located right next to the station, and from there it’s a 10-minute walk to the ruins of the old town.
+To reach the restored village, continue walking another 15 minutes deeper into the valley.

 Another option is to take bus number 62 from Fukui Station.
 It stops in front of the museum (25 minutes, 640 yen) or at the restored village (30 minutes, 680 yen).
 Buses run every 1–2 hours.
-If you're driving, it takes about 30 minutes from central Fukui, and there are free parking lots near the museum and along the valley.
+If you're driving, the journey takes about 30 minutes from central Fukui, and free parking is available near the museum and at several spots along the valley.

 Ichijodani Asakura Clan Ruins